Former state routes in Pennsylvania: PA 71

 Pennsylvania Route 71 in Washington and Westmoreland Counties served the Washington-Greensburg corridor that Interstate 70 now serves.
 The western terminus of the route was at U.S. Route 40 in North Bethlehem Township and the eastern terminus was at U.S. Route 30 in Greensburg.

-Following its decommissioning in 1964, the routing of PA 71 became Pennsylvania Route 917 from US 40 to then-Interstate 70S (now Interstate 70) in Bentleyville, I-70S from Bentleyville to Pennsylvania Route 201 near North Belle Vernon, PA 201 from I-70S to Pennsylvania Route 136 near West Newton, and PA 136 from PA 201 to US 30.
+The freeway portion of the road was replaced with the opening of the replacement Pennsylvania Turnpike new station Interchange in 1964.
+The non freeway routing became Pennsylvania Route 917 from US 40 to then-Interstate 70S (now Interstate 70) in Bentleyville, I-70S from Bentleyville to Pennsylvania Route 201 near North Belle Vernon, PA 201 from I-70S to Pennsylvania Route 136 near West Newton, and PA 136 from PA 201 to US 30.

 PA 71 had an alternate route, PA 71 Alternate, which was assigned in 1957 as the temporary designation for the four-lane divided highway between PA 519 near Washington and New Stanton that was known as the "Express Highway"; this road would be designated as I-70S (now I-70) following the completion of additional connecting roads in the Interstate Highway System.

 In 1948, a drive-in theater was built on PA 71 in Rostraver Township, just off of I-70, and was named after its route: Super 71 Drive-In.
 This name was kept throughout its entire existence (1948-1995), even after the stretch of PA 71 it was located on was decommissioned and renumbered PA 201.